Soyadrul/ros2_humble_docker/README.md

 ---

 ## Download Docker
-Execute the following commands to the terminal:
+Execute the following commands in the terminal:
 1. Update the system
    ```bash
    sudo apt update && sudo apt upgrade -y